Market Cap: 24h Vol: BTC: BTC Dom:

 The South Sea Bubble occurred in 1720, driven by the speculative mania surrounding the South Sea Company in Britain.
 The company, which was established to trade with South America, was initially seen as a way for Britain to profit from overseas trade.
 However, the company’s stock was grossly overvalued, and the government allowed the company to trade its shares on the open market, which encouraged widespread speculation.

-As more and more investors bought into the company, the stock price soared.
+As more investors bought into the company, the stock price soared.
 In reality, the company’s business prospects were overblown, and the profits it promised were not based on any sound economic principles.
 When the bubble finally burst, the company’s stock price plummeted, and thousands of investors lost their money.
-This caused a massive financial crisis in Britain, leading to a loss of confidence in the stock market.
+This caused a major financial crisis in Britain, leading to a loss of confidence in the stock market.

 • The bubble was driven by excessive speculation and overhyped promises.